 The generalization that arguments base-generated in a specifier position control agreement obligatorily whereas arguments base-generated in a complement position control agreement optionally applies to inanimates only.
 The generalization for animate arguments is as follows: animate arguments base-generated as specifiers obligatorily control agreement, but some animate arguments generated as complements do so as well.
-We observe optional agreement only with transitive objects, AF objects, and the sole argument of existential constructions.
+We observe optional agreement only with transitive objects, AF objects, and the sole argument of existential constructions.29

-&lt;sup>29 A reviewer suggests that these three constructions might form a natural class, so the fact that they pattern alike could arise from more principled grounds.
-In a nutshell, if we assume that there is a null expletive merged above the argument of the existential construction, then these three
+29 A reviewer suggests that these three constructions might form a natural class, so the fact that they pattern alike could arise from more principled grounds.
+In a nutshell, if we assume that there is a null expletive merged above the argument of the existential construction, then these three configurations would involve one argument moving over another in order to be accessible to an agreement probe.
+Under this analysis, the failed agreement variant would be the result of defective

-AGREEMENT CONTROLLER TYPE OF AGREEMENT 3pl
+AGREEMENT CONTROLLER TYPE OF AGREEMENT 3PL

 AGREEMENT

 transitive subject Set A obligatory

 possessor Set A obligatory

 subject of auxiliary in the progressive Set A obligatory

 construction

-argument of nominalization in the Set A obligatory
+argument of nominalization in the progressive Set A obligatory

-progressive construction
+construction

 antipassive subject Set B obligatory

 argument of stative predicates (nominal, Set B obligatory

 adjectival, positional, and perfect)

 Agent Focus subject Set B obligatory

 passive subject Set B obligatory

 intransitive subject (non-agentive and Set B obligatory

 agentive)

 transitive object Set B optional

 Agent Focus object Set B optional

 existential argument Set B optional

-(72) Optionality of agreement with animate arguments
+(72) Optionality of agreement with animate arguments (obligatory agreement shaded in gray)